 A must-see destination just before Hāna is the 120-acre Wai‘ānapanapa State Park at mile marker 32, where powerful waves ofglistening water (the English translation for Wai‘ānapanapa) crash against the ebony volcanic rock of Honokalani Black Sand Beach in Pa‘iloa Bay.
 Take in the park’s striking natural formations: stone arches and sea stacks along the rugged coast, and inland an array of ancient freshwater caves, blowholes, and anchialine pools.
 Wai‘ānapanapa is also home to several seabird species and the largest heiau (temple) in Hawai‘i.

 Tip: Pull over to your personal paradise

 The Road to Hāna encourages spontaneity.
-With a picturesque waterfall, enticing trail or scenic landscape around every turn of your winding drive, it’s up to you to decide which sites you feel like exploring.
-Just one great option is Upper Waikani Falls at MM 19½, called Three Bears for its distinctive side-by-side trio of water.
+With a picturesque waterfall, an enticing trail or a scenic landscape around every turn, it’s up to you to decide which sites you feel like exploring.
+One great option is Upper Waikani Falls at mile marker 19½, called Three Bears for its distinctive side-by-side trio of water.

 Final Stop: Mix with locals in Hāna

 You’ve arrived.
 After the drive, the isolated town of Hāna appears like a welcome tiny oasis of civilization.
 While you’re there, browse the Hasegawa General Store, known for its eclectic Hāna-specific merchandise since 1910.
 Then take a brief walk through Hawaiian history, viewing rare artifacts and art at the Hāna Cultural Center & Museum.
 On your way out, wet your toes along Kaihalulu Red Sand Beach.

 Kaihalulu Red Sand Beach